markbattistella/hapticsmanager

 }

-.hapticFeedback(.custom(.complexSuccess), trigger: isSuccess)Using your own engine configuration
+.hapticFeedback(.custom(MyCustomHapticPattern.complexSuccess), trigger: isSuccess)Using your own engine configuration

-let pattern = try CHHapticPattern(events: events, parameters: [])
+let pattern = try?
+CHHapticPattern(events: events, parameters: []),

-let engine = try hapticEngine
+let engine = try? hapticEngine,

-let player = try engine.makePlayer(with: pattern)
+let player = try? engine.makePlayer(with: pattern)

-...Built-in Preset Library
+}Built-in Preset Library

 The optional HapticsManagerPresets target ships 151 named haptic patterns sourced from the Pulsar open-source library (MIT licence).